 Volkswagen Polo Style

 The Style gets the same upgraded engine as the Comfortline.
-It's only available with a seven-speed automatic transmission though.
-For the money, you also get the following:
+It's only available with a 7-speed automatic transmission also.
+With the style, you get the following additional specs:

 - 16-inch alloy wheels